Epiksha/boilerplate-react/README.md

 **Scripts**

 `setup`: To get started, all you need to do is run `npm run setup` (npm comes with node so if you don't have it, visit https://nodejs.org/ to install the package and run the aforementioned script in your command line).
-This will run `npm install` for you (alternatively, it may be quicker just to run `npm install itself`!).
+This will run `npm install` for you (alternatively, it may be quicker just to run `npm install` itself!).

 `dev`: To build your development environment and run your code locally, run `npm run dev` from your command line.
 This will leverage the `webpack-dev-server` package which will build your files on the fly and serve them to your browser for you (avoiding clutter of production files when they are not yet needed).